top of page

 Explore teens' experiences on social media as a risk and protective factor for mental health and suicide.

-In our Investigating Negative Violence Exposure on Social media in Teens (INVEST) study, we are examining how often teens are exposed to violence on social media and how this impacts their mental health.
+In our Identifying Negative Violence Exposure on Social media in Teens (INVEST) study, we are examining how often teens are exposed to violence on social media and how this impacts their mental health.
 This multi-method study uses focus groups, longitudinal surveys, and intensive monitoring designs to better understand the nature of these experiences.

 Modify risk factors using scalable and accessible interventions to improve youth mental health and prevent suicide.

-A broader goal of our research is to use technology to both understand youth mental health problems and ultimately to modify risk factors to prevent them.
+Project Sleep: A broader goal of our research is to use technology to both understand youth mental health problems and ultimately to modify risk factors to prevent them.
 Given systemic and societal barriers in access to mental health care, we are partnering with intervention scientists to develop an online intervention program targeting youth sleep problems.
 This brief and free intervention will be available to anyone who needs or wants to try it out, with the ultimate goal of improving equity in access to care and improving youth mood and mental health.